-ANNUAL REPORTING 2022 SCHOOL YEAR
+ANNUAL REPORTING 2023 SCHOOL YEAR

-COMPLIANCE 2022 SCHOOL YEAR
+COMPLIANCE 2023 SCHOOL YEAR

-1. CONTEXTUAL INFORMATION
+CONTEXTUAL INFORMATION

-Orana is a co-educational, Catholic Primary School for students from Pre-Kindergarten through to Year Six, with approximately 440 enrolments.
-The school operates an Out of School Hours Care program.
+Orana is a co-educational Catholic Primary School for Pre-Kindergarten to Year Six students, with approximately 440 enrolments.
+Established in 1980 by the Loreto Order, the name 'Orana' is an Aboriginal word meaning 'Welcome'; the school motto is 'To Give is to Receive', and both are fundamental to the culture and ethos of our school.
+Orana Catholic Primary School Values; Generosity, Respect and Excellence, are the cornerstone of the school and community culture.
 The school enjoys a strong relationship with our local parish community, Saints John and Paul Parish, Willetton.
 Approximately 65% of students currently enrolled are Catholic.
-Orana has a supportive parent community and active Parents & Friends committee.

 1. TEACHER STANDARDS AND QUALIFICATIONS